 The CCC will be able to recommend contacts from across UK Government and other public agencies who could usefully serve on the group as representatives of the policy audience.
-These are likely to include organisations developing policy in Government departments in England and the DA's, those working on climate impacts on nature such as Natural England, NatureScot, Natural Resources Wales and NGOs, and those working on farming such as the NFU and the Farming and Wildlife Advisory Group (FWAG).
+These are likely to include organisations such as central and local government planning and building departments, CIBSE, developers, health agencies and academics (e.g. urban modelling or urban heat experts).
 Bids should outline any other organisations, or individuals, who might usefully serve on this group as key stakeholders in the decision-making space relevant to the analysis.
 Final membership of this group should be agreed with the CCC before its first meeting.